Scattering and gluon emission in a color field: a light-front Hamiltonian approach: Results

 \subsection{Emission, absorption and background field}

-Having studied the gluon emission/absorption and the background field separately in the previous sections ~\ref{sec:Vfree} and ~\ref{sec:VA}, we now put the two together to have the full interaction $V(x^+)=V_{qg}+V_{\mathcal{A}}(x^+)$.
+Having studied the gluon emission/absorption and the background field separately in the Secs. ~\ref{sec:Vfree} and ~\ref{sec:VA}, we now put the two together to have the full interaction $V(x^+)=V_{qg}+V_{\mathcal{A}}(x^+)$.

 We consider the initial state of the quark as a single quark state with $\vec p_{\perp,Q} = \vec 0_\perp$, light-front helicity $\lambda_Q=1/2$, and color $c_Q=1$.
 The transition probabilities of the quark to other states are shown in Fig.~\ref{fig:pro_evolve_4p25_8}.
 The probability of the quark in its initial state is in the yellow solid line, that of the other $\ket{q}$ states is in the blue dashed line, and that of the $\ket{qg}$ states is in the red dotted line.
-When the background field is absent, the probabilities of the states in the $\ket{q}$ sector that are different from the initial state is always 0, as shown in Fig.~\ref{fig:Vfree_pro_evolution}.
+When the background field is absent, the probabilities of the states in the $\ket{q}$ sector that are different from the initial state are always 0, as shown in Fig.~\ref{fig:Vfree_pro_evolution}.
 With the full interaction, the result shows the combined effects from the gluon emission/absorption and the interaction with the background field.
 When the background field is relatively weak, the result resembles the case with emission and absorption only, but different $\ket{q}$ states also emerge, see Fig.~\ref{fig:Vfull_pro_evolution_g2dx3}.
 With a stronger background field, the probability of different $\ket{q}$ states is larger, see Fig.~\ref{fig:Vfull_pro_evolution_g2dx10}.

-The evolution of the quark state in the $p^+$ phase space is shown in Fig.~\ref{fig:ppl_evolve_8p5_16}, and the result is very similar to that without the background field in Fig.~\ref{fig:ppl_Vqg_evolve_8p5_16}.
+The evolution of the quark state in the $p^+$ phase space is shown in Fig.~\ref{fig:ppl_evolve_8p5_16}.
+The result is very similar to that without the background field in Fig.~\ref{fig:ppl_Vqg_evolve_8p5_16}, since the change in $p^+$ results from $V_{qg}$ and not from the background field interaction.